• Skip to primary navigation

 If you don't have a self-care or mindset routine that you practice, you're essentially letting the waves smack into the back of your head repeatedly and just trying to roll with the punches.

 That's how life feels when you're not tending to your mind and soul.
-Our society is so hugely focused on physical health and exercising, eating right, etc–but not so much focused on the importance of self-care.
+Our society is hugely focused on physical health, exercising, eating right, etc., but not so much on the importance of self-care.

 Self-care is the key component when it comes to mental and emotional health.

-Everyone has different methods for gaining clarity: I need to write my thoughts out; my mom needs to be making something with her hands; my husband needs to be physically exerting himself.
+Everyone has different methods for gaining clarity: I need to write my thoughts out, my mom needs to make something with her hands, and my son needs to exert himself physically.

 What activity helps you sort out your thoughts?
 Ask yourself the following questions.